An overview of our on-site facilities

 In the summer months your garden is equipped with good quality garden furniture, sun umbrella and a barbecue.
 Bird seed is available in the Information Room.

 The heated outdoor pool sits in a spectacular setting with views down the valley towards the Looe River and is a sheltered and gardened sun trap.
-The pool is heated to 28°C/83°F+, weather permitting and is open from mid-May to late September, and at other times according to the weather (and at our discretion).
+The pool is heated to 28°C/83°F+, weather permitting and is open from early May to late September, and at other times according to the weather (and at our discretion).
 Most years we have kept the pool open well into October.

 Comfortable sun loungers and tables and chairs offer space to soak up the sun by the pool.
 For young children there is a paddling pool beside the main pool, and a playpen is provided to keep the very young and inquisitive out of the pool while parents swim.
 The pool is popular even in the rain, because it is so warm.
 Parents can comfortably sit and watch children swim from the warmth of the summer house, which has changing facilities, floats, a playpen and a loo.
 There is also an honesty-box fridge and freezer where you can help yourselves to drinks and delicious local ice-cream – a real treat!